-B. Classroom or Other Contemporaneous Reflection Component
+Classroom or Other Contemporaneous Reflection Component

-Law Students enrolled in a field placement for the first time in any course attend a weekly or bi-weekly class taught by a full-time faculty member or experienced adjunct professor, as indicated on the Field Placement Components Grid (see Attachment 1).
+Law Students enrolled in a field placement for the first time in any course attend a weekly or bi-weekly class taught by a full-time faculty member or experienced adjunct professor, as indicated on Attachment 3.
 Classes provide an opportunity for Law Students to self-evaluate, reflect on their experiences by discussing them with others, develop practice skills, and gain additional insight and exposure to the legal system.
 Law Students receive a one-credit or two-credit letter grade for the classroom component.
-The Law Student's academic performance is evaluated based on (i) the Field Placement Hours Log (see Attachment 2), (ii) a Goals Memorandum, and (iii) additional assignments and classroom participation evaluated as part of the classroom component.
+The Law Student's academic performance is evaluated based on (i) documentation of field placement hours, (ii) a Goals Memorandum, and (iii) additional assignments and classroom participation evaluated as part of the classroom component.
 These graded activities are designed to help Law Students maximize learning from experience and develop good professional habits and meaningful self-evaluation and reflection skills.

 Law Students enrolled in a subsequent field placement in the same course do not repeat the classroom component as part of the subsequent field placement.
-Instead, the Law Student's academic performance for this element is evaluated based on (i) participation in regular meetings with a Faculty Coordinator, (ii) the Field Placement Hours Log (see Attachment 2), (iii) a Goals Memorandum, and (iv) journaling exercises or other means of written self-evaluation and reflection.
+Instead, the Law Student's academic performance for this element is evaluated based on (i) participation in regular meetings with a Faculty Coordinator, (ii) documentation of field placement hours, (iii) a Goals Memorandum, and (iv) journaling exercises or other means of written self-evaluation and reflection.